zac7777/Entropy/Entropy/Sets/Weapons/Slow Rifles.md

 ---

-*Reload:* 3 AP, return all ammunition currently loaded to storage, load up to 5 rounds of ".223 Remington" or a variant to use
+*Reload:* 3 AP, return all ammunition currently loaded to storage, load up to 5 rounds of ".22 LR" or a variant to use

 Proficiency requirement: 2

 ---
 *Best used in squads, veterans of great battles still hear the ringing of staggered fire*

-## Level 4
+## Level 3
 #### Small game rifle
 *Medium, Manageable, Martial, Common*